 Teen Stress – What Is It?

-That is stress.
+That is an example of stress.

-Signs And Symptoms Of Teen Stress
+Signs Of Teen Stress

 Stress can manifest itself in different ways, mostly emotional and physical.
 You can also tell that someone is stressed by the way they are behaving.
 The effects of stress on teens can be many; some of them are listed below.

-1. Emotional Signs
+1. Emotional signs

 Stressed teens may also seem agitated, anxious, aloof, and irritable.
-They get angry and overwhelmed easily by simple things.
+They get angry and overwhelmed easily by simple things, and may also feel helpless and hopeless about the situation.
 The next time your teenager snaps at you for no reason, you could know that he is stressed.

-2. Physical Signs
+2. Physical signs

-3. Behavioral Changes
+3. Behavioral changes

-4. Cognitive Symptoms
+4. Cognitive symptoms